Other Articles You May Like

 Currently, only two states, Illinois and New Mexico, license the practice of naprapathy.
 A license to practice as a D.N. tells patients that you have passed a rigorous certification process and is a testament to your expertise in the skills, techniques and safety practices required of the job.

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, employment of chiropractors will grow at a slightly faster rate than average.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, employment of chiropractors will grow at a faster rate than average—8.8% through 2032.
 The public’s ongoing interest in natural medicine and drug-free healing methods are just two of the factors contributing to the positive job outlook for alternative medicine professions.

 Naprapathic Medicine Salary